-In addition, there are other claims in which YPF is party, which are not individually significant.
+In addition, there are other claims in connection with the natural gas market in which YPF is party, which are not individually significant.

-As of June 30, 2009, the Company has reserved costs for penalties associated with the failure to deliver the contractual volumes of natural gas in the export and domestic markets which are probable and can be reasonably estimated.
+As of September 30, 2009, the Company has reserved costs for penalties associated with the failure to deliver the contractual volumes of natural gas in the export and domestic markets which are probable and can be reasonably estimated.

-- La Plata and Quilmes environmental claims:
+• La Plata and Ouilmes environmental claims: